Why is this medication prescribed?

 Avelumab injection may cause serious reactions during the infusion of the medication.
 You may be given other medications to treat or help prevent reactions to avelumab.
 A doctor or nurse will monitor you carefully while you are receiving the medication.
-Tell your doctor or nurse immediately if you experience any of the following symptoms during the infusion: chills or shaking, hives, fever, flushing, back pain, shortness of breath, wheezing, or stomach pain.
+Tell your doctor or nurse immediately if you experience any of the following symptoms during the infusion: chills or shaking, hives, fever, flushing, back pain, shortness of breath, wheezing, dizziness, feeling faint, or stomach pain.
 Your doctor may need to slow down your infusion or delay or permanently stop your treatment if you experience these side effects.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with avelumab injection and each time you receive the medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before receiving avelumab injection,

 - tell your doctor and pharmacist if you are allergic to avelumab, any other medications, or any of the ingredients in avelumab injection.
 Ask your pharmacist for a list of the ingredients.